kittennbfive/avr-i2s/README.md

 AGPL v3 or later and NO WARRANTY!

 <b>WHAT THE HECK IS "I2S"?</b><br>
-from Wikipedia: "I²S (Inter-IC Sound), pronounced eye-squared-ess, is an electrical serial bus interface standard used for connecting digital audio devices together."
+from Wikipedia: "I²S (Inter-IC Sound), pronounced eye-squared-ess, is an electrical serial bus interface standard used for connecting digital audio devices together."<br>
 Not to be confused with I2C, thats completly unrelated.

 <b>WHAT IS "MEMS"?</b><br>